lewcab/vehicle-sim/README.md

 # 🚗 Bit Shox - Unity Vehicle Simulation

-A vehicle simulation system allowing for hot-swappable suspension and wheel implementations.
+A realistic vehicle simulation system in Unity.
+Bit Shox was developed in Unity 2022.3, and has not been tested in more recent versions of Unity (ex.
+2023.x, 6000.x).

 ## ⚙️ Startup Guide